 This type of data could provide key input for a number of local policies addressing infrastructure and urban design, sanitation, street lighting, public transport and housing, for example, that generally do not take into account childhood.
 To address these needs, Equity for Children partnered with Fundación Corona to analyze the quality of life of children living in Colombian cities and to monitor the scope and impact of local public policy on younger citizens.
 To document this work, the team drafted the Replication Manual, downloadable below.
 Our hope is for this guide to serve as a tool for initiatives that seek to implement this type of project and advocacy in other cities across the globe given the importance of ensuring human development from the earliest years and throughout life.
 This reference guide proposes participatory methods and fosters transparent governance.

-Download the full Replication Manual in Spanish here.
+Download the full Replication Manual here.

-The translation was provided by Ruth Grant.
+Translation provided by Ruth Grant.